aleppard/argus/README.md

 ### Docker

-The simplest way to run is using Docker.
+The simplest way to try Argus is using Docker.
 Install [Docker](https://www.docker.com/) and run the following command:

     docker run --rm -p 3000:8080 -it aleppard/argus:0.1